 Is the candidate planning their future?
 You can learn a lot about a candidate by paying attention to their long-term professional goals.
 A long-term planner will continually improve their performance by self-evaluating and learning from their failures.
 This question pairs well with question 6 – question 6 asked about a candidate’s ability to evaluate their past performance, which asks them to evaluate their future.

-9. What is your wage expectation?
+9. What is your Hvac Salary expectation for a technician?

 Wage expectations should align with the experience and expertise that a candidate brings with them.
 Do they have years of experience?
 Do they have an unusual certification that makes them desirable?
 With this question, you can assess a candidate’s capability to judge their qualifications and confide.